bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 if (0x17 < uVar2) break;
 ```

-It uses the character's value as a index and checks what is returned from the chunky array.
+The line above uses the character's value as a index and checks what is returned from the chunky array.

 If the returned value is greater than `0x17` (i.e. is `0xFF`) the loop breaks and the program returns an invalid status value.